-The BBBs require enough capacity to carry the expected traffic with a sufficiently low flow blocking probability.
 The required capacity for BBB $b{v,w}$ is calculated to carry the expected offered load $a{v,w}$ with a sufficiently low flow blocking probability.
 We assume a Poisson model for the flow arrivals and a generally distributed holding time.
 Traffic flows make rate requests of different sizes which increases the variance in our traffic model.
-These are appropriate assumptions for a multi-rate real-time multimedia Internet [23,24].
-The well-known Kaufman-Roberts algorithm [25] computes the flow blocking probability given the offered load and the link capacity.
-Our algorithm for tunnel dimensioning [26] inverts this formula in an efficient way such that we can determine the required capacities of all BBBs.
-The required capacity for a specific link is then calculated by summing up the capacities of all budgets whose aggregates are transported over that link, i.e., here, the routing and load balancing information comes into play.
+These are appropriate assumptions for a multirate real-time multimedia Internet [23], [24].
+The wellknown Kaufman-Roberts algorithm [25] computes the flow blocking probability given the offered load and the link capacity.
+Our algorithm for tunnel dimensioning inverts this formulae in an efficient way such that we can determine the required capacities of all BBBs.
+The required capacity for a specific link is then calculated by summing up the capacities of all budgets whose aggregates are transported over that link, i.e., the routing and load balancing information comes into play.